mdh1418/TeamClovis/README.md

 ```
 Within Android Studio, select 'Build' from the top bar --> Build APK
 ```
-For Macs, android file transfer.
-Drag your apk file to android file transfer.

 To export application from your computer to the tablet, follow these steps: